dsmyda/Janet/README.md

 - Supports OpenAI language models
 - Built-in AST for validation & correction
-- Supports 19+ dialects, including Postgres, Presto, BigQuery and Snowflake (planned)
+- Supports 19+ dialects, including Postgres, Presto, BigQuery and Snowflake

 ## How it works